 What career paths can I take as an interior designer or decorator?

 Your Interior Decorating diploma gives you many career opportunities

-Graduates may find employment with large decorating firms offering a full range of consultancy services, building contractors, real estate agents, retailers, and specialty decorating centres.
-Students with entrepreneurial skills may become freelance interior decorators.
+Graduates may find employment with large decorating firms offering a full range of consultancy services, building contractors, real estate agents, retailers, and specialty decorating centers.
+Graduates may also use their entrepreneurial skills to become a freelance interior decorator.
 Possible positions include interior decorating consultant, kitchen and bathroom designer, colour consultant, model home/condo finishes specifier, real estate staging consultant, lighting, flooring, furniture, window treatment and paint consultant/specialist/salesperson.